-On January 7, the Florida Housing Coalition released “Home Matters for Florida Report 2016” during the Sadowski Housing Coalition’s press conference, in support of a national “Home Matters” initiative to educate the public and policymakers about the value of housing when it comes to health, education and the economy.
-View the full “Home Matters for Florida Report 2016.”
-To view a PDF of the publication, click here.
+On March 2, the Florida Housing Coalition released “Home Matters for Florida Report 2017” during the Sadowski Housing Coalition’s press conference, in support of a national “Home Matters” initiative to educate the public and policymakers about the value of housing when it comes to health, education and the economy.
+View the full “Home Matters for Florida Report 2017.”

 Florida has an affordable housing crisis

 – 911,390 very low-income Florida households—which include hardworking families, seniors, and people with disabilities—pay more than 50% of their incomes for housing.